pmhenry/VCFriend/README.md

 	-o [ --output ] 	Name of Output File

-  clean:

-	Removes variants for which a genotype could not be made for all samples in VCF or Table file.
-Returns new VCF/Matrix file without specified sample.
+   remove:

+	Removes samples from a VCF or Variant Matrix file.

 	OPTIONS:
-	-i [ --input ] 		Input VCF or Matrix
+	-i [ --input ] 		Input VCF or Matrix File

+	-s [ --sample ]		Comma separated list of ID of Samples to be removed

 	-o [ --output ] 	Name of Output File

-  compare:

-	Returns the number of variants shared between any number of samples excluding 0 or more samples in VCF files or variant matrix (vcf_mat output).
-Function is phase sensitive for genotypes.

-	OPTIONS:
-	-i [ --input ] 		Input VCF File or Matrix

-	-s [ --samples ]	List of samples to compare separated by commas

-	-x [ --exclude ]	List of samples to exclude from comparison separated by commas

-	-o [ --output ]         Output list of shared variant names

   sim-matrix: